Built Heritage Fund

 In 2015 the Committee made the first grants.
 Past projects recognized include:

-- The Regent Theatre Foundation – East Wall Repairs.
+- Regent Theatre Foundation – marquee light replacement and modernization

 - The Green Barn – DeVries Collection (Ameliasburgh Heritage Village)